randallard/prisoners-dilemma-docs/docs/development-journal/entry-008.md

 - Avoids unnecessary project restructuring

 ### Also - had to revisit type devinitions for beforeEach
-although visual studio accepted the top of file declaration, the compiler didn't so I switched back to global.d.ts declarations
+although visual studio accepted the top of file declaration, the compiler didn't so I switched back to global.d.ts declarationsod

 ## Next Actions